I Built a Script That Sorts Thousand of Files by Topic Using Claude AI — for Less Than a Dollar

 - Moves each file into a subfolder named after its topic

-- If the filename is meaningless (pure digits, UUID, random letters), Claude suggests a proper name — included in the same API call, no extra cost
+- If the filename is meaningless (pure digits, UUID, random letters, Screenshot(xx) etc.), Claude suggests a proper name — included in the same API call, no extra cost

 You run it with one command: